zorrofox/lambda-submit/README.md

 In order to illustrate the end-to-end process, you can integrate with the sample mobile application available.
 The sample mobile application is built for iOS and requires creating a mobile SDK.
 The steps for integrating the SDK are described below:

-Step 1 - Create a new Amazon Cognito identity pool through the [Amazon Cognito dashboard](https://console.aws.amazon.com/cognito/home) for unauthenticated users.
+Step 1 - Create a new Amazon Cognito identity pool through the [Amazon Cognito dashboard](https://console.aws.amazon.com/cognito/home) for `unauthenticated users`.
 Modify the policy document to allow unauthenticated users to "execute-api:*" for API Gateway.
 Modify the policy document to allow users to upload to the S3 bucket created in Template One.

 Step 2 - Visit the [API Gateway dashboard](https://console.aws.amazon.com/apigateway/home) in your AWS account and create a new resource endpoints for `/notes`.
 Assign a POST method for the `/notes` endpoint.
 For the method, select the `Integration Request` type of “Lambda Function.”
 Configure the notes endpoint to use the notes-data-function.